mattiaciollaro/mattiaciollaro.github.io/bio.md

 # Programming languages
 In 2015, Beckie and Mattia meet.
 It's love.
-Coding standards are revised and the English becomes the primary programming language for the project.
+Coding standards are revised and English becomes the primary programming language for the project.

 # First official release
 During his stay in Pittsburgh, Mattia collects enough evidence to conclude that: